stylus/stylus/docs/introspection.md

       reset()
         if mixin == 'root'
           got
-            root true
+            root: true
         else if mixin
-          got 'a mixin'
+          got: 'a mixin'
         else
           'not a mixin'